 Former Williams Institute Law Teaching Fellows

 Michael Boucai teaches Family Law, Criminal Law, and Sexuality & the Law at SUNY Buffalo School of Law.
-His scholarship focuses on the regulation of sexuality and intimate relationships, and particularly law’s relationship to moral, social, and political norms and ideologies.
-His current projects treat the first same-sex marriage cases of the early 1970s, Anita Bryant’s pivotal 1977 campaign against gay rights, and the complicated legacy of Oscar Wilde and his trials.
-Professor Boucai’s most recent article, “Sexual Liberty and Same-Sex Marriage: An Argument from Bisexuality,” may be found in volume 49:2 of The San Diego Law Review.
+His scholarship focuses on the regulation of sexuality and intimate relationships.
+His current projects examine the first same-sex marriage cases of the early 1970s, Anita Bryant’s pivotal 1977 campaign against gay rights, and the complicated legacy of Oscar Wilde and his trials.
+Professor Boucai’s most recent article, “Sexual Liberty and Same-Sex Marriage: An Argument from Bisexuality,” may be found in the Spring 2012 issue of the The San Diego Law Review.
 His other writings have been published in the University of Miami Law Review, the National Black Law Journal, the Georgetown Journal of Gender and the Law, and the Journal of Social History.
 Professor Boucai is a graduate of Yale (B.A., history), Georgetown (J.D.), and Cambridge (M.Phil. history).
 He clerked for the Honorable Rosemary Barkett of the U.S. Court of Appeals for the Eleventh Circuit.

 Zachary A. Kramer was the first Williams Law Teaching Fellow.
 Professor Kramer received his B.A. from the University of Wisconsin (2001) and his J.D. from the University of Illinois College of Law (2004), where he was Editor-in-Chief of the University of Illinois Law Review (2003-04).
 At UCLA, Professor Kramer taught Law & Sexuality in the fall semester.
 Professor Kramer’s publications have appeared in the University of Illinois Law Review, the Seattle Journal for Social Justice, and the Chicago Tribune.